diggosilva/CPFCNPJTools/README.md

 - [x] **Smart Masking:** Applies the correct formatting (CPF or CNPJ) in real-time based on input length.
 - [x] **Data Generation:** Generates valid CPFs and CNPJs (Numeric and Alphanumeric) for testing.

-## Instalação
+## Installation
 **SPM (Swift Package Manager)**
-No Xcode, vá em `File -> Add Package Dependencies` e insira a URL: https://github.com/diggosilva/CPFCNPJTools
+In Xcode, go to `File -> Add Package Dependencies` and enter the URL: https://github.com/diggosilva/CPFCNPJTools

 ## How to Use